 - Encourage your child to mix with other children in different supervised activities so they learn to socialise with their peers, take turns and share their toys and books.

-Yes.
-Staff plan, document and evaluate each child’s learning and development.
-Through careful observations staff compile detailed records of your child’s strengths, interests and developmental and educational information.
+You will be supplied detailed records of your child’s strengths, interests and developmental and educational information.

 Information regarding your child’s day will be documented daily for you to view.
 This includes details of sleeping habits, toilet practices, child’s response to the day and any health and safety issues that may have arisen.